Fleet 1.13:Teams are now shipping 5x more PRs with autonomous pipelines.See what's new →

 You now have a working agent fleet with reactive coordination.
 A few things worth trying from here.

 Browse the template library.
-Fleet ships with 136 pre-built configs.
-Run fleet templates list to see them.
+Fleet ships with 120+ pre-built agent templates.
+Run fleet template list to see them.
 There's a full-stack dev team with PO routing, a DevOps pipeline crew, a security review squad, an SRE monitoring setup, and a lot more.

 Add an SRE agent.
-Subscribe it to deployment_complete events.
-It monitors error rates after each deploy and can trigger a rollback if something spikes.
+Subscribe it to ticket_shipped events so it runs post-merge close-out after a change lands.
+It can check error rates and surface anything that looks off.
 Runs great on Haiku since it's making simple threshold decisions.

 If you're evaluating Fleet for your team